 and right), Describe the location of features and routes on maps.
 Use simple compass directions (North, East, South and West), to describe the location of features and routes on a map.
 Use photographs to recognise landmarks and basic human and physical features; devise simple picture maps.
 Use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features: devise a simple map; and use and construct basic symbols in a key.
-Use simple fieldwork and observational skills to study the geography of their school and its arounds and the key human and physical features of the schools surrounding areas.
+Use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of the schools surrounding areas.

 Make maps and plans using keys and symbols.
 Undertake surveys, investigations and draw conclusions.
-Be aware of own responsibility in the world.

-Fieldwork at ancient site (linked to prehistory study) in year 3
+Fieldwork at ancient site (linked to pre-history study) in year 3

 Fieldwork to explore changes overtime, land usage and impact of humans in local area focusing on rivers in year 4.
 Use 6 figure grid references.
 Use the language of 8 point compass.
 Collect, collate and record data drawing conclusions.
 Act positively and responsibly in the, and for the, wider world.
 Make suggestions and reflect on own beliefs and impact.
 Ask geographical questions.